melquip/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 	The `rem` unit is proportional to the root element's font-size meaning that in this case `font-size: 1rem` = `font-size: 62.5%`.
+If I change the `font-size` on the root element, all `rem` values will update.
+Also, the `62.5%` value changes the default font-size of browsers `16px` to be `10px`, making it easier to calculate and write proper `rem` values in css.

 4. How would you describe preprocessing to someone new to CSS?